toporders.gif - 2526 Bytes

 GENERAL INFORMATION

+Springwood Gardens is a family-owned mail order nursery which specializes in breeding fancy, northern hardy, tetraploid daylilies with great color, many of which are outstanding breeders.
+Each order is important, and I personally choose and box each plant.
+Plants are state-inspected.
+Shipping is by priority mail from March 15 to June 30 (although if I have time to ship after that I will). $15 for the first plant and $3 for each additional plant.
+Check or money order should be made payable to Springwood Gardens.
+U.S shipments only.
+Prices are for a double fan.
+I ship large plants, although sometimes the size is weather or cultivar dependent.
+I promise you will be very happy with the size of your order as a whole.
 All Springwood introductions have been grown and tested outside before selection.
 They are not babied or given special care.
 They are planted on top of a cold, windswept hill with almost no snow cover.
 The ground around the daylilies is covered with a couple of inches of hardwood bark for weed control.
-They are given an inch of water a week during the growing season and no fertilizer.
-During bloom season, nights are typically in the 60’s and days in the 80’s and 90’s, but in making evaluations, I watch how the flowers open when temps are in the 50’s.
-Introductions are lined out in the greenhouse in the summer (where they are grown in the ground in raised beds, receiving only regular fertilizer and water and sprayed for insects as needed), enabling you to receive large, high quality, blooming size plants when it’s most convenient for you in the spring.
-I recognize that not everyone is enamored of plants grown in greenhouses, but in our climate it’s the only way I’m able to ship before early June!
-Bloom occurs in April and May in the greenhouse, and it is likely you will receive a plant that has already scaped.
+They are given at least an inch of water a week during the growing season and only rarely any fertilizer.
+During bloom season, nights are typically in the 60’s and days in the 80’s and 90’s, but in making evaluations, I also watch how the flowers open when temps are in the 50’s.
+Most of the dormants are lined out outside.
+The semi-evergreens are lined out in the greenhouse (where they are grown in the ground in raised beds, receiving only regular fertilizer and water and sprayed for insects as needed), enabling you to receive large, high quality, blooming size plants when it’s most convenient for you in the spring.
+I recognize that not everyone is enamored of plants grown in greenhouses, but in our climate it’s usually the only way I’m able to ship before early June!
+Bloom occurs in April and May in the greenhouse, and it is likely you will receive a plant that has already scaped (happy to send scapes for pollen if I have them).
 Most buyers report first year bloom (and often rebloom) on the majority of the plants that I send, although not usually in sync with their peak bloom time.
 Northerners will find that their plants will re-establish more quickly if they request delivery after the soil has warmed up in their area and after hard frosts are expected.

-(DOC) ORDER FORM
+(PDF) ORDER FORM

 CONTACT US